mmenestret/mmenestret.github.io/_posts/2018-11-06-semi-monoid.md

 Let's define a _monoid_ type class instance for `Sale` by defining:

 - `id` being an empty `Sale` which contains no item ids, and 0 as `totalPrice`
-- `combine` as concatanation of item id lists and addition of `totalPrice`s
+- `combine` as concatenation of item id lists and addition of `totalPrice`s

 ```scala
 implicit val saleMonoid: Monoid[Sale] = new Monoid[Sale] {